What is the NLRP3 inflammasome?

 What is the role of the NLRP3 inflammasome in AD, PD, and ALS?

+Neurodegenerative diseases, including AD, PD, and ALS, are becoming increasingly prevalent.
+These disorders are characterized by the progressive accumulation of misfolded proteins in various regions of the CNS, leading to neuronal loss.
 A critical consequence of this protein accumulation is the activation of the NLRP3 inflammasome, which triggers the release of proinflammatory cytokines IL-1β and IL-18, contributing to neuroinflammation.
 Growing evidence underscores the central role of inflammasomes in disease progression, amplifying inflammation and neuronal damage.
-As our understanding of inflammasome involvement expands, exploring their activation in these diseases is becoming increasingly important.

 Alzheimer’s Disease (AD)